 Hard top container

-Hard top containers are very similar to open containers with the difference being a detachable steel roof instead of a tarpaulin sheet.
+Hard top containers are very similar to open top containers with the only difference being a detachable steel roof instead of a tarpaulin sheet.
 The roof of a hard top container has points through which a forklift can lift the roof.
 As seen with the previous containers, this design allows for easy loading/unloading of specific types of cargo.

-Hard top containers are especially functional for heavy goods and heightened cargo — which needs to be loaded through the roof or doors using a forklift, crane, or crab.
+Hard top containers are especially functional for heavy goods and tall cargo — which needs to be loaded through the roof or doors using a forklift, crane, or crab.
 Cargo transported using hard top containers include marble, glass sheets, raw materials (like coal), large machinery, etc.

 Hard top container sizes and dimensions